The-OpenROAD-Project/OpenLane/docs/source/usage/advanced_power_grid_control.md

 These should match the names used in your core level.
 You do not need to use all the nets, the first two nets are used by default to power the digital cells.
 So you may want to only include a subset of these connections, this should be reflected in the configuration files as well as the RTL.

-- The height of each macro must be greater than or equal to the value of `$::env(FP_PDN_HPITCH)` to allow at least two metal 5 straps on the core level to cross it and all the dropping of a via from met5 to met4 connecting the vertical straps of the macro to the horizontal straps of the core and so connect the power grid of the macro to the outer core ring.
+- The height of each macro must be greater than or equal to the value of `$::env(FP_PDN_HORIZONTAL_PITCH)` to allow at least two metal 5 straps on the core level to cross it and all the dropping of a via from met5 to met4 connecting the vertical straps of the macro to the horizontal straps of the core and so connect the power grid of the macro to the outer core ring.